pranayagra/Battlecode2021/GameRules.md

 * Camouflage (passive) -> After creation

-  * 300 rounds after, slanderer fades from citizens' memory
+  * 300 rounds after, slanderer converts into a politician with equal conviction

 * The slanderer can probably run back to the HQ base to stay safe behind a wall of politicians and have high influence so it doesn't die + generate a lot... we need to also protect the EC

+* I have heard that the devs may nerf these since they generate too much right now...

 ### Muckrakers